serialfuzzer/githubTakeoverTest/README.md

 # randomtest
-test repository for github takeovers
+### this repository was created to test takeovers in domains pointed to github pages